 The course will introduce students to the basic operation of various economies while presenting facts of development and trade policies that are relevant for the study of the world economy.

-Prerequisite: ECON 200 and Completion of College Math Competency, or ECON 214, or ECON 215.
+Prerequisite: ECON 200 and Completion of College Math Milestone, or ECON 214, or ECON 215.

 Offered: Annually (even years).